Mahek1305/AmericanSignLanguageDetector/README.md

-Perfect 👍
-Below is a **professionally rewritten, clean, recruiter-ready README** for **your existing ASL project**, structured exactly the way good GitHub projects are written.

-You can **directly replace your current README.md with this**.

----

 # 🤟 American Sign Language (ASL) Recognition System

 A **real-time American Sign Language (ASL) alphabet recognition system** built using **MediaPipe hand landmarks** and **Deep Learning**.